 - Stickers and stamps smiley faces, (or other in class rewards)

 - Golden time

 - Verbal praise

 - Visualising and showcasing best work using airserver.

 - Sharing work with other classes, teachers and senior leaders

 - Sharing with parents via oral feedback, website and newsletter

 - Star of the day/certificates

 - Golden Awards

 - House points

 - Mathematician of the month.

 - Class Dojos

 Marking code

 It will be assumed that all work is independent unless the following codes are added

-- G Guided - T Teacher/TA support
+- G = Guided

+- T = Teacher support

+- TA = TA support

+- Supply = supply

+- ST = student teacher

 Mistakes worth noting will be identified through other symbols: